Sholanki/eleventy-blog-Sholanki/posts/blog-post-1.md

 	Posts are usually created in markdown language.
 Currently, my knowledge is still pretty basic and might be below it because I have just started using it.
 As I figure things out, I will keep on adding posts on what I am discoverin about markdown language.

 5. ### Deploying it to Netlify
 	That will be my next step.
 Currently it is hosted on local server.
+Check out my next blog on it